jupyter/nbdime/docs/source/usecases.rst

   - Improve fundamental sequence diff algorithm.
     Current algorithm is based on a brute force
-    O(N^2) longest common subsequence (LCS) algorithm, this will be rewritten in terms of a faster algorithm such as Myers O(ND) LCS based diff algorithm, optionally using Pythons difflib for some use cases where it.
+    O(N^2) longest common subsequence (LCS) algorithm.
+This will be rewritten in terms of a faster algorithm such as Myers O(ND) LCS based diff algorithm, optionally using Python's difflib for some use cases where it makes sense.

 Version control use cases